lopess-project/lopess-hyperledger-backend/README.md

 *  2 OrdererNodes
 *  2 PeerNodes
-*  1 CA-Node
 *  1 CLI

 Note: The installation will only work with images newer > v1.4.1 since raft is utilied as consensus algorithm.
 All required crypto material and channel config files have been generated beforehand and only need to be adapted when necessary.

 Note2: Before deploying, make sure your gopath is set accordingly.
 Moreover, the library of the go implementation of the ed25519 signing algorithm needs to be included to your local gopath accordingly.

-For deploying this network, prepare two hosts and edit the corresponding parameters within the .env file.
+For deploying this network, prepare two hosts and create a docker swarm overlay network.
+Then adjust network specific parameters within the docker-compose deployment files.
 If this is done, the images can be deployed:

 Host 1:
 * clone this gitlab repo
-* $ docker-compose -f deployment/docker-base-raft-org1.yaml up -d
-* $ docker-compose -f deployment/docker-base-peer-org1.yaml up -d
-* $ docker-compose -f deployment/docker-base-cli-org1.yaml up -d
+* $ docker stack deploy --compose-file deployment/docker-compose-raft-org1.yaml net
+* $ docker stack deploy --compose-file deployment/docker-compose-peer-org1.yaml net
+* $ docker stack deploy --compose-file deployment/docker-compose-cli-org1.yaml net

 Host 2:
 * clone this gitlab repo
-* $ docker-compose -f deployment/docker-base-raft-org2.yaml up -d
-* $ docker-compose -f deployment/docker-base-peer-org2.yaml up -d
-* $ docker-compose -f deployment/docker-base-cli-org2.yaml up -d
+* $ docker stack deploy --compose-file deployment/docker-compose-raft-org2.yaml net
+* $ docker stack deploy --compose-file deployment/docker-compose-peer-org2.yaml net
+* $ docker stack deploy --compose-file deployment/docker-compose-cli-org2.yaml net

 Afterwards check on each machine if the containers are up and running.
 If so, the following steps need to be performed:
 *  Create the channel (channel name is scka-channel btw) and let all the peers join